-The Staats Hospital, located in the Elk City neighbourhood of Charleston, West Virginia, is a former a hospital, theatre, and the Glendale Lodge No. 78 Knights of Pythias.
+The Staats Hospital Building, located in Charleston, West Virginia, contained a former a hospital, theatre, and the Glendale Lodge No. 78 Knights of Pythias.

 Planning for a hospital, theatre, and Knights of Pythias lodge in the Elk City commercial district began in the early 1920’s.
 The combination structure was designed in the Classical Revival architectural style by John Norman.
 Norman was the second registered black architect and seventh registered architect for the state.
 1 6 7 8 The cornerstone was laid on October 8, 1921.
 9 10

 The new complex opened at the cost of $150,000 6 11 12 on June 26, 1922.
 11 12 The grand chancellor of the Glendale No. 78 Knights of Pythias Lodge, O.J.
 Rife, and other lodge officers, officiated the dedication that evening.
 An open house to the public was held on July 1.

 The 635-seat Grand Theater, the first movie house in the neighbourhood, was located on the first floor, along with an ice-cream parlour and confectionery.
 6 The second floor was devoted to office space, while the Knights of Pythias used the third and fourth floors.
 5 6 The third floor housed the banquet room, kitchen, serving room, reading room, pool and billiard room, cigar counter, and restrooms, while the fourth floor featured an expanse auditorium.
 6